Indian grey hornbill: Description

 The Indian grey hornbill is a medium-sized hornbill, measuring around 61 cm in length.
 The upper parts are greyish brown and there is a slight trace of a pale supercilium.
 The ear coverts are darker.
 The flight feathers of the wing are dark brown with a whitish tip.
 The tail has a white tip and a dark subterminal band.
 They have a red iris and the eyelids have eyelashes.
 The casque is short and pointed.

 The male has a larger casque on a dark bill, and the culmen and lower mandible are yellowish.
 The bare skin around the eye is dark in the male, but sometimes pale reddish in females.
 The female has a more yellowish bill with black on the basal half and on the casque.

 The juveniles lack the casque, and the bare skin around the eye is dull orange.

 Distribution

 The species is found mainly on the plains up to about 2000 ft.
 It is found from the foothills of the Himalayas southwards, bounded to the west by the Indus system and to the east by the Ganges Delta.
 It may make local movements in the drier western region.
 It is found even in cities that have old avenue trees.
 The species has been observed, usually in pairs, in Dharamsala town (Himachal Pradesh) at about 1500 to 1600 masl during summer and in the rainy season (May to September, 2017). and does not overlap much with the Malabar grey hornbill of the Western Ghats.

+Over 60 years after disappearing from Gujarat’s Gir forests, the reintroduced Indian Grey Hornbill has achieved four straight years of successful breeding.